Tag Archives: poem

 The Poetry-Industrial Complex: Who Decides What Poetry Is?

-You can hear it barrooms and coffee shops, that old gripe that poetry is run by gatekeepers.
+You can hear it in barrooms and coffee shops, that old gripe that poetry is run by gatekeepers.
 The real stuff, the guttural, late night truth, doesn’t live in magazines of MFA workshops.
 It lives on the street, in the unfiltered voices whose rhythm is a jackhammer that reveals diamonds.

 And they would be right.